ancientgoat/expensemanagement/README.md

 ## Caveat
 I have never used Mongodb before, so the entities I created have hardcoded attributes/properties.
-Seems to work just fine.
+They seem to work just fine.

 ## Extra Credit